jenniverse/jennybrain.com/_posts/2022-09-26-languages-and-dialects.md

 # Diglossia and Code-switching

 ## Diglossia
-- **Diglossia**: Swiching between two different varieties of the same language in *different areas of life*.
+- **Diglossia**: Switching between two different varieties of the same language in *different areas of life*.
-1. Two distinct varities of the same language are used by speakers in a population
+1. Two distinct varieties of the same language are used by speakers in a population
 2. **H**igh and **L**ow varieties each have different functions - used in different areas of life.
 3. H and L are learned at different times and in different environments.
 4. The H variety is never used in informal conversation.